 Dyspnoea, also known as shortness of breath or breathlessness, is a subjective sensation of breathing discomfort.
 It is a common symptom, present in up to half of patients admitted to acute, tertiary care hospitals and in one quarter of medical outpatients.

-There are also multiple sensations of dyspnoea; the best described can be grouped together into: a sensation of work or effort, tightness, or air hunger/unsatisfied inspiration.
+There are also multiple sensations of dyspnoea; the best described can be grouped together into:

 The evaluation and management of dyspnoea is directed by the clinical presentation, findings from the history and physical examination, and preliminary investigation results.